What Is Satanism? A Complete Guide to Types, Beliefs & History

 Sigil of Lucifer

 A geometric symbol featuring a V-shape with an X below it, sometimes within a triangle.
 Derived from Grimorium Verum (18th century).
-Used primarily in Luciferianism to represent Lucifer as the light-bearer and symbol of enlightenment.
+Used primarily in Luciferianism to represent Lucifer as the light-bearer and symbol of enlightenment and self-knowledge.

 Leviathan Cross (Sulfur Symbol)